mdrideout/junjo-ai-studio-minimal-build/README.md

 	if JUNJO_SERVER_API_KEY is None:
 		print(
-			"JUNJO_SERVER_API_KEY environment variable is not set. " "Generate a new API key in the Junjo Server UI."
+			"JUNJO_SERVER_API_KEY environment variable is not set. " "Generate a new API key in the Junjo AI Studio UI."
 		)
 		return